petergrace1618/revature-project1/README.md

 Back end:
 - Javalin
-- RESTful service
+- RESTful API
 - JDBC
 - PostgreSQL

 ## Features
 Customers can:
-- Create a login
+- Register for a login
 - Apply for an account
 - Deposit funds
 - Withdraw funds